TIABC Policies, Advocacy, Positions & Correspondence

 TIAC re: federal budget

-Tourism Ministry staff re: species at risk legislation, ride-sharing, etc.
+Tourism Ministry staff re: species at risk legislation, ride-sharing, Tourism Week, etc.

 Air Canada and WestJet re: Passenger Bills of Rights legislation